Wanna talk about computers??

 It all started in 2000 with an old 486 and an article in PC-Active, a Dutch comp magazine.

-At that time I was running Win NT 4 on a p233 and WinGate to provide my girlfriends machine with Internet.
+At that time I was running Win NT 4 on a p233 and WinGate to provide my girlfriends (now my wife) machine with Internet.
 I spend more time checking out the attacks than doing something useful.
 The article in PC-Active was about a simple solution for Internet sharing and firewalling using Freesco.
 This was a nice solution for my problem.

 I started with an i486SX and Freesco 0.2.7.
 Very easy to configure and maintain, although it took me some time to figure out how to get my NIC's to work properly and my IP address released.
 Once harddisk based, it was very expandable.
 I got the domain name registration for "roelse.com" and started hosting my website by myself.
 The system, based on Slackware (Linux kernel 2.0.37) ran a primairy DNS, web-, mail-, ftp- and ssh-server for about 12 years without any major maintance.
-It was moved from machine to machine and harddisk to harddisk, but the OS was never reinstalled.
+It was moved from machine to machine< and hard disk to hard disk, but the OS was never reinstalled.

 2000 i486SX/16Mb, Freesco floppy disk based, as router